Blue Light vs. Red Light Therapy

-This form of light therapy transfers blue light to the skin using specialized LED lamps.
+Blue light therapy involves the application of specialized LED lamps that emit blue light to the skin’s surface.
+This form of light therapy has proven effective in addressing several specific conditions.
 These are the main conditions that blue light therapy is used to treat:

 - Sun damage (prevents skin cancer from forming)

-Red and near-infrared light are towards the other end of the electromagnetic spectrum so they have longer wavelengths than blue light, but contain less energy.
-Red light is delivered in the mid-600 nanometer range, and near-infrared light in the mid-800s.
+Red and near-infrared light skew towards the other end of the electromagnetic spectrum so they have longer wavelengths than blue light but contain less energy.
+Red light therapy is delivered in the mid-600 nanometer range and near-infrared light therapy in the mid-800s.
 Near-infrared wavelengths are longer than those on the visible spectrum, and so they are invisible to the human eye.
 We use a combination of both red and near-infrared light here at Avanti Body to achieve maximum results.

-Red light actually promotes melatonin production, rather than suppressing it.
+Red light therapy promotes melatonin production, rather than suppressing it.
 Specific wavelengths of red light create a biochemical effect in our cells that serves to increase mitochondrial function.
-This stimulates ATP production in the body, which provides energy for every cell in the body.
+This stimulates ATP (adenosine triphosphate) production in the body, which provides energy for every cell in the body.
 Without ATP production, our bodies can’t function at all.
 Without enough of it, they can’t function optimally.